Campus Map |Road Map |Railway Map

 of Monterotondo and it is surrounded by rolling hills and scenic towns and

 villages attractive for inexpensive housing, cultural heritage and outdoor

 Monterotondo is located in the Lazio region, about 30 km north of Roma city center and 65 km north-east of Roma Fiumicino Airport (see the area Map and the Transports and Communications section).

 Centro Consiglio Nazionale delle Ricerche (CNR), Campus "Adriano Buzzati-Traverso"

 I-00015 Monterotondo Scalo (Roma)

-The Campus area is about 158,000 square metres and, in addition to the EMMA core structure and the Mouse Clinic, it hosts the CNR Institute of Cell Biology and Neurobiology (IBCN) -formerly CNR Institutes of Cell Biology (IBC) and Neurobiology and Molecular Medicine (INMM)- and the Epigenetics & Neurobiology Unit of the European Molecular Biology Laboratory (EMBL), one of the world's top research institutions, dedicated to basic research in the molecular life sciences.
+The Campus area is about 158,000 square metres and, in addition to the EMMA core structure and the Mouse Clinic, it hosts the CNR Institute of Cell Biology and Neurobiology (IBCN) -formerly CNR Institutes of Cell Biology (IBC) and Neurobiology and Molecular Medicine (INMM)- and the EMBL Rome Epigenetics & Neurobiology of the European Molecular Biology Laboratory (EMBL), one of the world's top research institutions, dedicated to basic research in the molecular life sciences.
 The Campus also hosts the activities defined by the MRC Science and Innovation-CNR Cooperation Agreement.